If you just want a simple tap drill chart in Metric and Imperial sizes, or a pdf you can print and post in your workshop, scroll on down.

 Many hobbyists don’t pay more than $79, BTW.
 The catch is a spindle power limit.
 When you buy the 1 year G-Wizard for $79, you get 1 year of unlimited spindle power for Feeds and Speeds.
 When that expires, you get a spindle power limit of 1 HP.
 That limit is based on however many years you subscribe for.
 You can increase it any time you like by renewing the subscription.
 Or, if you don’t like subscriptions, you can also by the product outright.
 And we never charge for updates or customer service.

-So go ahead, give G-Wizard a free 30 day trial.
+So go ahead, give G-Wizard free trial, a try.
 You’ll be surprised at all the time it saves you on things like Tap Drill Sizes, not to mention the longer tool life, better surface finish, and shorter cycle times you’ll get from better Feeds and Speeds.

 Bonus: Depth Clearance When Tapping Blind Holes